 For the sake of this post, I don’t give a flying hoot whether or not you believe in writer’s block.
 What I want to know is what you believe about the act of being a writer.

 You see, if you’re struggling with your writing, you may not have writer’s block at all.
 Maybe, you’re just judging yourself by the wrong standards.
 There are a lot of romanticized (and outright ridiculous) myths about what it’s like to be an author.
 And if you’re holding yourself to them, it’s no wonder your creativity is suffering!

 These are just three of the limiting beliefs you might harbor.

 1. Writing should be easy for me.

 As Hemingway famously said, “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”
-This implies that writing is a simple matter of sitting down and poetically spewing your thoughts — as natural and effortless as blood flowing through your veins.
+While some scholars believe he meant it sarcastically, the literal interpretation implies that writing is a simple matter of sitting down and poetically spewing your thoughts — as natural and effortless as blood flowing through your veins.

 The truth?
 Most days writing is not easy.
 In fact, it’s damn hard.
 Sure, you may get one or two golden moments of seamless eloquence, but don’t count on it.
 If writing is difficult for you, that doesn’t mean you’re blocked.
 It means you’re like 99.9% of your fellow authors.

 The treatment?
 Write anyway.
 Eventually, it will get easier.
 Not easy, but easier.

 The last word of that Hemingway quote is bleed.
 Because that’s what we have to do as writers, right?
 We have to toss and turn in restless fits, pull out our hair, rip out our guts.
 If you’re not slapping your soul onto the page, you’re not writing.